Online Estimation and Community Detection of Network Point Processes for Event Streams: Technical Conditions

 for all $i$ and $z \neq z_i^{\ast}$. \end{itemize}

 These are the regularity conditions required for the proofs of Theorem 2 and 3 in the main text.
 We first note some important comments on the above conditions.
-Here window size $dT$ is assumed to be any fixed constant.
+Here the window size $dT$ is assumed to be any fixed constant.
 It can also grow with the total number of windows (e.g. $\log T$), the result will still hold accordingly.
 Condition C1 assumes the stationarity of process for ease of the proof.
 This condition can also be further relaxed for non stationary processes as long as Condition C2 holds for any time window.
 In Condition C2, we assume that there is a positive gap between log-likelihoods when the latent profile is different from the true one, which plays an important role in identification of latent profiles.
 Condition C3 postulates the continuity of the $Q$ function.
 In other words, the difference between $Q$ and the true conditional likelihood is small, when the approximate posterior $q$ concentrates around the true latent labels.
 Condition C4 characterizes the gradient of $Q$ function, along with the local quadratic property and boundedness.
 Condition C5 requires the boundedness of the intensity function.
 It can be easily checked that it holds for Poisson process.
-By using truncation techniques, the results can be naturally extended under Hawkes process setting \citep{yang2017online, xu2020network}.
-We also note that $d_m$ can be viewed as the network connectivity, the degree to which nodes in network connect with each other.
+By using truncation techniques, the results can be naturally extended to the Hawkes process setting \citep{yang2017online, xu2020network}.
+We also note that $d_n$ can be viewed as the network connectivity, the degree to which nodes in network connect with each other.
 Condition C6 puts the restriction on the network structure that the degrees should not diverge too much across different nodes.
-Then $|A| \asymp m d_m$ controls the overall sparsity of the network.
+Then $ \vert A \vert \asymp m d_n$ controls the overall sparsity of the network.
 The network gets sparser when $r_d \rightarrow 0$.
-Here we do not consider the regime where $r_d = 0$ (in which case the network is super sparse, i.e. each individual has only finite number of friend on average), which could be of interest in future work.
+Here we do not consider the regime where $r_d = 0$ (in which case the network is super sparse, i.e. each individual has only a finite number of connections on average), which could be of interest in future work.
 Condition C7 puts the requirement on the initialization of model parameters and approximate $q$ function.
-Note that \eqref{q:initial} is satisfied when $q$ is close to the distribution which puts mass probability on the true label $z^{\ast}$.
-Equation \eqref{q:initial} also automatically holds for any $q^{(0)}$ when intensity function given different classes are well separated.
+Note that \eqref{q:initial} is satisfied when $q$ is close to the multinomial distribution which puts mass probability on the true label $z^{\ast}$.
+Equation \eqref{q:initial} could also automatically hold when true model parameters of difference classes are well separated.
+(That is, we take $q_i^{(0)}(z) = \text{multinom}(\frac{1}{K}, \ldots, \frac{1}{K})$ as non-informative prior so that \eqref{q:initial} holds.)